Branch + Barrel is incredibly passionate about protecting and restoring forests worldwide.

 One Tree Planted

 Branch + Barrel's partnership with "One Tree Planted" focuses on projects in our home state of Oregon.

-"One Tree Planted" works with community partners to restore healthy watersheds so that people have clean water to drink and beautiful places to play.
-And so birds, fish, and other wildlife can thrive.
-They engage youth to develop the next generation stewards who know and love our forests form oak qoodlands to majestic conifer forests.
+"One Tree Planted" works with community partners to restore healthy watersheds so that people have clean water to drink and beautiful places to play and so birds, fish, and other wildlife can thrive.
+They engage youth to develop into the next generation of stewards who know and love our forests from oak woodlands to majestic conifer forests.